tentacool/tentacool/README.md

     ./configure --with-poco=POCO_DIR
     make

-The mongoDB feature is optional, in order to obtain it use the follow istructions:
+The mongoDB feature is optional, in order to obtain it use the follow instructions:

 	autoreconf -i
     ./configure --with-poco=POCO_DIR --with-mongodb=MONGODB_CLIENT_DIR